 You may substitute desiccated coconut with coconut powder or dry coconut flakes.

-This spicy curry powder can be stored upto 3-4 months.
+This spicy curry powder may be stored upto 3-4 months.

 You may skip desiccated coconut in this recipe, instead add coconut powder in the sauce/gravy while cooking.